 Industry and Construction

 The Economically Active Population Survey (EAPS) is designed to ensure continuous assessment of data quality.
-Checks for invalid values in the electronic questionnaire, supervision and inspection of the field work, the survey repeated made to a proportion of the respondents are examples of ongoing monitoring that are made to the flow of information.
+Some examples of monitoring taking place during the data collection process are: checks for invalid values in the electronic questionnaire, supervision and inspection of the field work, repeated surveying of a proportion of the respondents.

 The RTI production process is designed to ensure the quality of the information used as well as the results obtained from the same.
 To do this, at all stages of the process various quality controls are designed and detection of invalid values, non-response estimation, supervision and inspection of field work, and other permanent controls on the flow of information are carried out.